corytu/R-Language-Exhibition/README.md

 # Branches
-1. gh-pages (public html pages, see introduction below)
+1. gh-pages (public html pages, see Project Demonstration below)
 2. master (code files and documents, ordered alphabetically below)
     * cachematrix.R: Create and cache a matrix.
 Find its inverse matrix if it exists.
     * __[my_grid_arrange_shared_legend.R](https://github.com/corytu/R-Language-Playground/blob/master/my_grid_arrange_shared_legend.R)__: Arrange grobs with a shared legend.
 Shared axes are also allowed.
 Detailed discription is in the .R file.
 The only needed preparation is downloading and `source` it in R. Required packages will be installed if they cannot be found in library paths.